 On the 25th June 2020, in the lack of a mere agreement inter partes, the Supreme Court decided that a sole due compensation should be granted to Caroli’s Group, for the amount of almost EUR 137 million, equivalent to EUR 150 million in view of legal interests.
 That was the result from a specific judicial assessment taking into account all different operational contingencies that could intervene during the execution of the works, a possible risk accepted by all parties while concluding the contract.
 Goddio’s extra claim, on the contrary, was refused since the Court had no jurisdiction to rule.

-“All evidence showed that the project was not feasible”, pointed out the Minister of State, emphasizing he acted responsibly to avoid a significant economic loss and reaffirming that the Monegasque Government had repeatedly attempted a compromise with Caroli Immo without a satisfactory result.
-Anyway, Supreme Court’s judgement is final and the State is now obliged to pay, within ten years, an indemnity that was defined a ‘staggering’ amount by Mr. Serge Telle, even if much lower than the original request by the counterparty.
+“All evidence showed that the project was not feasible”, pointed out the former Minister of State, emphasizing he acted responsibly to avoid a significant economic loss and reaffirming that the Monegasque Government had repeatedly attempted a compromise with Caroli Immo without a satisfactory result.
+Anyway, Supreme Court’s final judgement obliged the State to pay, within ten years, a substantial indemnity.